XP-NETWORK/documentation/docs/Multibridge/relay-validators.md

 1. eGLD transfer to a foreign blockchain
 2. ESDT NFT transfer to a foreign chain
-3. minting wrapped semi-fungible tokens to an account on Elrond
+3. Minting wrapped semi-fungible tokens to an account on Elrond
-4. minting wrapped NFT to an account in Elrond
+4. Minting wrapped NFT to an account in Elrond

 ### PolkadotPallet Helper